 PARENTS’ UNWAVERING FAITH

 So while all this was happening in the school there were things that were happening in the outside world as well.
 Like the textbook episode which gave us good public visibility.
 But like it is said every adversity is an opportunity, we too realized it then.
 In most cases, an episode like this would lead to questions and gossip.
 In our case, it led to emails like these being sent to the school by our parents.
 Now, when parents unequivocally establish their belief and stay with us, it overwhelms us today I would like to thank each one of you for this.
-Can I please hear a loud round of applause for the community we have created?

 And let me tell you, our community is no longer small.
 We have more than 75 new students joining us this year and it is once again all thanks to just the good ambassadors like you.
 Thank you for not just having the faith but for being our best advertisers.
 We are away from the mainstream media but we are very much in the hearts of people.

 To sum up, while we do a lot of things but do you know what makes our school and Kahani melange and everything else possible?
 It is the honest relationship our students and teachers share.
 Here is an excerpt of the many, many, many such journal entries that we receive from students regularly.
 The child here mentions that the teacher is unfair, but she writes it in a journal that she knows her teacher is going to read.
 Because she has this faith that she will not be singled out for sharing her honest views.
 She has that freedom and faith.
 Then the teacher really works on it and the child even notices it.
 And after a few weeks, she puts in another entry in the journal thanking her for having worked on her feedback!
 This is the essence of all that we and who we are.
 And can you all please give a resounding round of applause for all the teachers who work hard to make this possible and to the innocent and honest children who know no fears.

 This is what makes us who we are.
 Thank you so much.